-Section 2 addresses the following specific questions as they relate to forensic science:
+Section 2 discusses the application of DNA analysis as a forensic science tool and addresses the following specific questions as they relate to forensic science:

-- 1. What is DNA? - 2.
+- 1 What is DNA? - 2.
 How is DNA inherited? - 3.
 What parts of DNA are analysed and how are DNA profiles generated? - 4.
 How are DNA profiles compared and interpreted? - 5.
 How are mixed DNA profiles assessed? - 6.
 What are the limitations to DNA profiling of complex samples?